-Let’s take a deeper dive into Marketing Strategy of Samsung and other topics like SWOT Analysis, Latest Marketing Campaigns, Digital presence of the company, and much more which has made the company rank among One of the Top 5 electronics manufacturers across the Globe.
+Let’s take a deeper dive into the Marketing Strategy of Samsung and other topics like SWOT Analysis, the Latest Marketing Campaigns, the Digital presence of the company, and much more which has made the company rank among One of the Top 5 electronics manufacturers across the Globe.

 Let us first learn more about the company before we begin.

 Samsung manufactures a wide range of consumer and industrial electronics, including appliances, digital media devices, semiconductors, memory chips, and integrated systems, among other things.
-It has become one of the most well-known names in the technology industry, accounting for almost a quarter of South Korea’s total exports.
+It has become one of the most well-known names in the technology industry, for B2B, B2C & D2C models, accounting for almost a quarter of South Korea’s total exports.

 Marketing Strategy of Samsung

 Samsung employs a variety of marketing techniques and strategies to draw clients to the brand and encourage them to purchase its products.
-Samsung Marketing Strategies As a result, the company’s marketing plan is effective, allowing it to expand and advance in a variety of ways.
+As a result, the company’s marketing plan is effective, allowing it to expand and advance in a variety of ways.

 To promote their devices, Samsung has teamed up with celebrities.
 Through this relationship, celebrities were able to promote their phones and other businesses across a variety of social media platforms.
 Collaborations with A-list celebrities can guarantee a rise in brand exposure due to their large fan base.